abadoi/react_app/README.md

 ### Step 2

-For this step, I have created a PostegreSQL db and inserted the raw data.
+For this step, I have created a PostegreSQL db and inserted the initial data on server start-up.
 The backend is now fetching data directly from the DB and then sends it to the Frontend in json format.
-5 different hard-coded gifs are mapped to the the data which is now displayed in the UI .

 ### Step 3

+Design and implement the front-end.
+   - loads the content recieved as Json from the back-end as 5 cards.
+   - assigns a gif image for every type of card (3 different types).
+   - re order the cards and save the new order into the PostgresDB such as the new order is displayed when the page reloads.

 **App** component is a class based component that contains:
   - **SaveButton** component: